MaxRollwage/NatureCommunications/README.md

 The script Behavioral_analysis_Study1.m reproduces the behavioral analysis of study 1 regarding the influence of confidence on changes of mind (Figure 1).

-The script HDDM_model_fit.py fits the different drift-diffusion models and evaluates the posterior distribution of models paramters (Figure 2D).
+The script DDM_model_fitting_NatureCommunications.ipynb fits the different drift-diffusion models and evaluates the posterior distribution of models paramters (Figure 2D).

 The script HDDM_model_simulation.m simulates the best fitting drift-diffusion model (Figure 2B&C).